oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-open-api/helidon-open-api.md

 This tells Helidon to ignore any paths it finds in the StatusResource and ConfigurationResource classes when generating the Open API document.

 <details><summary><b>Other configuration settings for OpenAPI</b></summary>
-The Helidon runtime supports a large number of configuration settings that can be used to control the generation of the OpenAPI document, this include the ability to packages as well as classes to include / exclude, or if you need finer grained control you can even define filter and model classes that chose exactly which paths will be included or removed.
+The Helidon runtime supports a large number of configuration settings that can be used to control the generation of the OpenAPI document, this include the ability to specify packages as well as classes to include / exclude, or if you need finer grained control you can even define filter and model classes that chose exactly which paths will be included or removed.

 See the OpenAPI documentation (link at the bottom of this module) for the full details.
 </b></details>

 <details><summary><b>Why use the microprofile-config.properties file</b></summary>
 It is of course possible to apply this exclusion in any of the config files, but this is an example of a setting that as a developer you probably want to have applied by default in every deployment, after all you're suppressing internal information.
-The microprofile-config.propertties file is embedded into the class path, so that will ensure that the default behaviour is what you want.
+The microprofile-config.properties file is embedded into the class path, so that will ensure that the default behavior is what you want.
 If someone want's to they can of course override that in a local file system based config file such as conf/storefront-config.yaml
 </b></details>

 Let's see how this looks, there is no need to re-build the index this time as the change was in the config file, not annotations in the source code.